-- 79. Michelle Marie-Anne Smith (Ms Smith) is the Executive Manager of Operations at the Tally Ho State Emergency Communications Centre with oversight of the Ambulance Victoria portfolio.
-Ms Smith provided two statements and gave evidence at the inquest on the ESTA's behalf.
-Ms Smith explained that the IGEM has responsibility for oversight of the ESTA's non-financial performance and therefore, whenever there is a significant event, IGEM is required to investigate the ESTA's performance and the ESTA is required to cooperate with this investigation. - 80.
-Additionally, ESTA decided to conduct an independent post-incident review to investigate their response to the TA event on the night so as to identify any learnings they could take from the event [the ESTA review].
+investigate the ESTA's performance and the ESTA is required to cooperate with this investigation.
+95

+- 71. Additionally, ESTA decided to conduct an independent post-incident review to investigate their response to the TA event on the night so as to identify any learnings they could take from the event [the ESTA review].
 They engaged Price Waterhouse Coopers (PWC), in particular for their data analytical capacity, to assist them to produce an accurate representation of what occurred on the night.
-A copy of the ESTA review entitled 'Emergency Services Telecommunications Authority Thunderstorm Asthma Post Incident Review" and dated January 2017 is included in the coronial brief in its entirety. - 81.
+A copy of the ESTA review entitled 'Emergency Services Telecommunications Authority Thunderstorm Asthma Post Incident Review' and dated January 2017 is included in the coronial brief in its entirety.
+197 - 72.
 Amongst its key initial observations, the ESTA review identified a number of positives.
-They noted that experienced staff showed initiative to implement ad hoc process to reduce the impact of the surge; there was diligent inter-agency collaboration at ESTA with AV, MFB and Victoria Police; and a mature major event activity summary report including quality review of events, was prepared in real time. - 82.
+They noted that experienced staff showed initiative to implement ad hoc process to reduce the impact of the surge; there was diligent inter-agency collaboration at ESTA with AV, MFB and Victoria Police; and a mature major event activity summary report including quality review of events, was prepared in real time. - 73.
 Key initial observations of a more negative nature were also made.
-These included: - (a) insufficient resources available to respond to the surge; - (b) escalation and notification processes were not followed and not performed in a timely way; - (c) the draft critical incident response plan was found to be overly focused on event type rather than increase number of calls and therefore not formally invoked;
+These included: - (a) insufficient resources available to respond to the surge; - (b) escalation and notification processes were not followed and not performed in a timely way: - (c) the draft critical incident response plan was found to be overly focused on event type rather than increase number of calls and therefore not formally invoked; - (d) the absence of established data based triggers led to instinctive decision making which may create an over reliance on key individuals; and - (e) the lack of a sentinel dashboard to provide early indication of a likely surge and triggers for activating a response.

-&lt;sup>114 Coronial brief at pages 826-868.
+&lt;sup>97 Coronial brief pages 826-868.

-&lt;sup>115 Coronial brief page 829.
+&lt;sup>98 Coronial brief page 829.